OleksiyRudenko/leadership-style-diagnostics/README.md

 #### Appendix: Email Actions Reference
-- discontinueThis = discontinue further emails on this event
+- discontinueThis = discontinue further emails on this event: *=>Rejector
-- discontinueThisCity = as above but for a city mismatch reason
+- discontinueThisCity = as above but for a city mismatch reason: *=>Rejector, store City
-- discontinueAll = discontinue all similar emails
+- discontinueAll = discontinue all similar emails: *=>Rejector&Refugee
+- contactMe = personal contact request: email to confirm telephone.
+Request types:
+    - i've paid but still receive emails as if I wouldn't have had
+    - [want money back]
+    - other questions
 - remindLater = remind later

 [**[back-to-top](#table-of-contents)**]